Our Future Campus

 Our Programs

-At Kairos Nambour, we will provide an holistic approach to education.
+At Kairos Nambour, we provide an holistic approach to education.
 With small class sizes, the support of teacher aides in every classroom, and a flexible curriculum tailored to each student’s needs, we are committed to helping young people succeed academically, socially, and emotionally.

 In Year 10, students will engage in: